 Employees become eligible to make 401(k) and Roth contributions and to receive matching contributions on the first day of the month after their date of hire.
-Subject to certain Code limitations, the plan permits non-highly compensated employees to make 401(k) and Roth contributions of up to 100% of their eligible compensation and for the plan year ended April 30, 2022.
+Subject to certain Code limitations, the plan permits non-highly compensated employees to make 401(k) and Roth contributions of up to 100% of their eligible compensation and for the plan year ended April 30, 2023.
 Subject to certain Code limitations, we make discretionary matching contributions with respect to our employees' 401(k) and Roth contributions.
-For the plan years ended April 30, 2022 and 2021, we made matching contributions equal to 50% of participants' 401(k) and Roth contributions, up to 6% of their eligible compensation.
+For the plan years ended April 30, 2023 and 2022, we made matching contributions equal to 50% of participants' 401(k) and Roth contributions, up to 6% of their eligible compensation.

 Employees become eligible to receive profit sharing contributions on the first day of the plan year subsequent to the date on which they complete one year of eligible service and must be employed on the last day of the plan year, in order to receive a profit-sharing contribution, if any, for that plan year.
-For the fiscal year ended April 30, 2022, we made profit sharing contributions of \$819,000 compared with \$1.7 million for the previous fiscal year.
+For the fiscal year ended April 30, 2023, we did not make any profit sharing contributions compared with \$819,000 for the previous fiscal year.